stkterry/bankarr/README.md

 ## Real-World Peformance Benefits?

 In most circumstances a stack based vector is unlikely to yield meaningful performance gains.
-There are however, some beneficial use-cases.
+There are some beneficial use-cases, however.
 For instance, you can avoid pointer indirection in circumstances where you need a `Vec<Vec<T>>`, and can instead use `Vec<BankVec<T>>` or even better `Vec<BankArr<T>>` when you're sure you won't exceed capacity.
 In general you can get better cache-locality embedding either bank